YerongAI/Office-Tool-docs/docs/usage/settings.md

 ### Theme

-By default, Office Tool Plus automatically switches between light theme and dark theme based on Windows settings.
 You can manually select your favorite theme.
+After turning on the Auto dark theme, Office Tool Plus will automatically switch between the light or dark theme according to the system settings.

 ### Background